Buying a Townhouse Vs. a Condo in New York City: Which is Better?

 Location: A Panoramic View

-In addition, consider the condition of both houses directly on that block and ones behind the home you’re evaluating.
+In addition, consider the condition of both houses directly on that block and the ones behind the home you're evaluating.

-Also, consider if these impending changes will be beneficial (e.g., by potentially driving up property values) or not (e.g., too much traffic)?
+Also, consider if these impending changes will be beneficial (e.g., by potentially driving up property values) or not (e.g., too much traffic).

 Why Party Walls are Important to Townhouses